Activision Blizzard (ATVI)

 Buffett added a whopping 3.9 million shares of FND to his portfolio in the first quarter.

-More: Best investing apps
+More: Best investment apps of 2022

 Buffett’s bet on energy is particularly noteworthy.
 The price of oil and gas has skyrocketed over the past year.
 It’s driven by a combination of rebounding demand and limited supply.
 The supply crunch is further exacerbated by sanctions on Russia — a key oil-producing nation — due to the country’s invasion of Ukraine.